 2011 Winners Presented on May 11, 2011 at Asbury Hall at Grace United Methodist Church in Oil City, PA.

-- Rehabilitation & Enhancement—AmaZing Foods Catering Company; Judy Susi Grandelis and Henry Grandelis, owners.
+Judy Susi Grandelis and Henry Grandelis, owners.
 This home located at 1327 Elk Street in Franklin was built in the early 1900’s.
-It is now a restaurant and catering business.
-The garage became a pantry, the kitchen was completely renovated, and rooms were opened up, but the fireplaces and other architectural details were retained.

-- Reconstruction – Liberty Galleria; Franklin Moving Forward, Inc., owner.
-The Franklin Area Chamber of Commerce partnered with the Franklin Industrial and Commercial Development Authority and purchased a vacant building at 1255 Liberty Street in downtown Franklin to be used as a business incubator.
-It has been extensively renovated, inside and out.
-Nine businesses now occupy space on the ground floor.
+Franklin Moving Forward, Inc., owner.
+The Franklin Area Chamber of Commerce partnered with the Franklin Industrial and Commercial Development Authority to purchase a vacant building at 1255 Liberty Street in Franklin to be used as an incubator for new business development.

-- Reconstruction – The Old Emlenton Mill; Paul and Nancy Newbury, owners.
+Paul and Nancy Newbury, owners.
 In 1875 the Old Emlenton Mill was built at 201 Main Street as a steam-powered grist mill.
 It ran for 100 years, and then sat vacant for 25+ years.
-Many volunteers helped to reconstruct it so that now it can be used for art classes, an antique shop, an ice cream shop, and a hostel for bicyclists, canoeists, and group retreats.
+Volunteers helped to reconstruct it so that now it can be used for art classes, an antique shop, an ice cream shop, and a hostel for bicyclists, canoeists, and group retreats.

-- Preservation Stewardship – The Commons at Franklin; Gary and Sandra Baker owners.
 This Queen Anne style building located at 1340 Liberty Street was originally constructed in 1887 as a private residence.
 Two years later it became a private social club more recently known as “The Franklin Club.”
-Purchased in 2009 by Gary and Sandra Baker, it has been restored and renamed “The Commons at Franklin.”
-It is open seven days a week for weddings and gala parties.
+It has been restored and renamed “The Commons at Franklin.”

-- Rehabilitation of Residence – The Fertig House; Robert Dahle, owner.
+Robert Dahle, owner.
 This Italianate style home at 602 East Main Street in Titusville was built c.
 1873 by John Fertig.
-It is located across the street from the University of Pittsburgh at Titusville and was the residence of the President-Joseph Ball, until his retirement in 1986.
-It sat vacant for many years and was scheduled to be torn down and salvaged when purchased by Robert Dahle, who had lived in the house across the street as a child.
-He has repaired, replaced and restored the home to the showplace he remembered from his youth.
+It had been home to the President of the University until 1986 but then sat vacant for many years and was scheduled to be torn down and salvaged when purchased and restored by Robert Dahle.

 2010 Winners presented on May 24, 2010 at Perry Street Station in Titusville, PA.